edulinq/quizgen/README.md

  - A Canvas Access Token
    - A token is specific for each user, and that user should the have ability to make quizzes for your specific course.
    - To get a new token, go to your account settings ("Account" -> "Settings"), and under "Approved Integrations" click "+ New Access Token".

+### GradeScope Uploading

+To upload quizzes to GradeScope, you will need three things:
+ - A GradeScope Instructor Account
+   - Technically, any account capable of creating assignments should be sufficient.
+ - A GradeScope Account Password
+   - If you normally log into GradeScope through an organization account (like via a university email), then you will just need to create a GradeScope password.
+     This can be done via the [password reset page](https://www.gradescope.com/reset_password), which in this case will allow you to create a new password.
+ - A GradeScope Course ID

 ## Usage